 Girls Who Code is a national organization “on a mission to close the gender gap in technology”.
 The Fred Hutch Girls Who Code club is run by women/non-binary computational biologists at the University of Washington and Fred Hutch who are passionate about teaching and helping people learn about computer science and bioinformatics.
 Girls Who Code welcomes individuals from all backgrounds into our community and programs.
 Students are selected holistically, with emphasis on their potential to benefit from the program.
 We prioritize applicants with limited prior experience in computational biology who would significantly benefit from additional exposure and mentorship, encouraging them to pursue further study or research careers.

-This fall, the Fred Hutch Girls Who Code club will be held in-person for 6 weeks at the Fred Hutch starting October 14, 2025.
+This spring, the Fred Hutch Girls Who Code club will be held in-person for 6 weeks at the Fred Hutch starting April 21st, 2026.
 Each session will be kept small (maximum 10-15 students) to facilitate group work.
-This fall we will be working in small groups to explore computational biology concepts in Python.
-We will also have additional opportunities (e.g. virtual field trips or speakers) to learn more about careers that utilize programming and data analysis skills.
+This spring, we will be working in small groups to explore robotics.
+We will incorporate a mix of virtual robots (from the VEXcode project) and real life robots that you can program to clean up coral reefs and drive through mazes.
+We will also have an extra session for local women in STEM to present 10 min lightenging talks on their research and how they got started with coding!

 You're eligible to join our club if you: